ShatrovOA/dtFFT/docs/environ.rst

      defaults to the host.
    - If an unsupported value is provided, it is silently ignored, and the default (``host``) is used.

-.. _dtfft_gpu_backend_env:

 DTFFT_BACKEND
 =============

-Specifies the GPU backend used by ``dtFFT`` for data transposition and communication when executing plans on a CUDA device.
+Specifies the backend used by ``dtFFT`` for data transposition and communication when executing plans.
 This environment variable allows users to override the backend selected through the ``dtfft_config_t`` structure, taking precedence over API configuration.

 Purpose
 -------

-The ``DTFFT_BACKEND`` variable enables users to select a specific GPU backend for optimizing data movement and computation in ``dtFFT`` plans.
+The ``DTFFT_BACKEND`` variable enables users to select a specific backend for optimizing data movement and computation in ``dtFFT`` plans.
-Different backends offer varying performance characteristics depending on the system configuration, workload, and MPI implementation, allowing fine-tuned control over GPU execution without modifying code.
+Different backends offer varying performance characteristics depending on the system configuration, workload, and MPI implementation, allowing fine-tuned control over execution without modifying code.

 Accepted Values
 ---------------